Jeshibu/Playnite-wiki/Frequently-Asked-Questions.md

 ### How do I backup Playnite library and move it to another PC?

+Playnite 10 has added an option to backup and restore library data from Library menu in Desktop mode.

+Alternative backup options:

-If using portable version, just move the whole installation folder.
+- If using portable version, just move the whole installation folder.

-If using installed version, then you need to move [%appdata%\Playnite](#Preamble) folder, which contains all user information.
+- If using installed version, then you need to move [%appdata%\Playnite](#Preamble) folder, which contains all user information.

 Make sure to completely replace the folder on new drive/PC if it already exists from other installation.
 Just copying over existing user data will cause issues!